Mahinur Özdemir Göktaş

-Mahinur Özdemir Göktaş (born 7 November 1982) is a Turkish-Belgian politician, diplomat and was Turkey's Ambassador to Algeria between 2020 and 2023.
+Mahinur Özdemir Göktaş (born 7 November 1982) is a Turkish-Belgian politician, diplomat and was Turkey's Ambassador to Algeria between 2020 and 2023 and currently Minister of Family and Social Services since 2023.
 She is the youngest and first female member of parliament to wear the hijab.
-She was expelled from the Humanist Democratic Centre party (cdH) for denying the Armenian genocide in 2015.
+She was expelled from the Belgian Humanist Democratic Centre party (cdH) for denying the Armenian genocide in 2015.

 Biography

-She can speak French, Dutch, English, Turkish and Spanish.
+She can speak French, Dutch, English, Turkish Turkish and Spanish.
 At first she wanted to study law, but as she reckoned that she wouldn't be able to litigate in court while wearing a hijab, she changed her mind.
 She holds a degree in political science with a focus on public administration from the Université libre de Bruxelles.
 She is also an active member of many NGOs in Schaerbeek and the founder of a student organization.
 In 2006, she was elected as municipal councilor in the municipality of Schaerbeek.
 She joined the Christian Democratic Party in Brussels in 2009 and was elected as member of the Brussels Regional Parliament on 7 June 2009.
 She was the first woman to wear the headscarf in a Belgian parliamentary assembly.
 In July 2018, she announced she wouldn't run in the local elections in October 2018.

 After the re-election of President Recep Tayyip Erdoğan in June 2023 she was appointed Minister for Family and Social Services.